Typographic Poster Series

 In my exploration, I wanted to build words out of binary code, but struggled to find a typeface that could execute my idea.
 So, I constructed a custom typeface.

-I needed a large type (reflecting technology’s commanding presence) that was also blocky (conveying that technology is now the building block of life).
+I needed a large type (reflecting technology’s commanding presence) that was also blocky (conveying that technology is a building block of life).

 This typeface is used in all three posters in my first series.